ldgabbay/jwplayer/fl5/doc/publishers/options.rst

    Position of the controlbar.
 Can be set to *bottom*, *top*, *over* and *none*.

+.. describe:: controlbar.idlehide ( false )

+   If **controlbar.position** is set to *over*, this option determines whether the controlbar stays hidden when the player is paused or stopped.

 .. describe:: dock ( true )

    set this to **false** to show plugin buttons in controlbar.
 By default (*true*), plugin buttons are shown in the display.